kronda/kronda/wordpress/wp-content/plugins/pressgram/README.txt

 1. Select a category that will be auto-assigned to your Pressgram posts. *(note: no need to assign this category in-app)*
 1. Define custom fine control settings to handle your Pressgram posts. *(note: override settings in-app via powertags)*
+1. Enable post types for which you would like to allow Pressgram relation.
 1. If desired, add the Pressgram widget to sidebars.

 = What fine control settings are included? =